camunda/camunda-docs/versioned_docs/version-8.6/self-managed/setup/deploy/local/c8run.md

 ## Prerequisites

-:::warning
+:::caution
-Due to a bug in 8.6, cookie authentication is required to use the Tasklist, Operate, and Zeebe APIs included in Camunda 8 Run.
-For an example of authenticating via cookie, see the [Operate API documentation](/apis-tools/operate-api/authentication.md#authentication-via-cookie-self-managed-only).
+Cookie authentication is required to use the Camunda 8 REST API included in Camunda 8 Run.
+For an example of cookie authentication, see the [Operate API documentation](/apis-tools/operate-api/authentication.md#authentication-via-cookie-self-managed-only).
 :::

 - OpenJDK 21+